Driver critical in Tamuning car crash

 The unidentified driver was rushed to the Guam Memorial Hospital after being pulled from the vehicle by rescue personnel.

-The crash occurred just before 3 a.m. on Sunday at the intersection of Gov. Carlos Camacho Road and Farenholt Avenue and involved a car that was parked at the Oka, Tamuning by the Pay-Less parking lot.
+The crash occurred just before 3 a.m. on Sunday at the intersection of Gov. Carlos Camacho Road and Farenholt Avenue and involved a car that was parked by the Pay-Less parking lot.
 No one was inside the parked car, Savella said.

+A video being shared widely on social media, shows a truck coming down Farenholt Avenue and speeding through the intersection, crashing into a sedan also going through the intersection on Carlos Camacho Road.
+The truck then hurtles into the parking lot area where a sedan is parked.

 The driver of the other car was taken to Naval Hospital Guam with non-life-threatening injuries.